strake/hint/README.md

 ## Limitations

-It is possible to run the interpreter inside a thread, but you can't run two instances of the interpreter simlutaneously.
+It is possible to run the interpreter inside a thread, but on GHC 8.8 and below, you can't run two instances of the interpreter simlutaneously.

 GHC must be installed on the system on which the compiled executable is running.

-Compatibility is kept with the three last major GHC releases.
-For example, if the current version is GHC 8.6, `hint` will work on 8.6, 8.4 and 8.2.
+Compatibility is kept to the three last major GHC releases: GHC 8.10, 8.8 and 8.6.
+When the next GHC release comes out and hint is adapted to work with it, we will drop support for GHC 8.6.

 ## Example